-- Addition of westbound exclusive right turn lane on Fayetteville Road. - Add a signal pending outcome of warrant study.
+- Addition of westbound exclusive right turn lane on Fayetteville Road. - Addition of signal pending warrant study.

 According to the findings, there will be some capacity deficiencies as a result of future year total traffic.
 The transportation consultant has made recommendations for improvements to be carried out in order to upgrade the existing level of service.
 They are as follows: